SCCH-KVS/IFTracking/README.md

 However, in this case you should run the program using the script `run_docker_alt.sh` (for Linux and Mac) or `run_docker_alt.bat` (for Windows)

+By default this software processes an example image sequence `example/example.tif`.

 ## How to work with this software

 ### General information